-We announced and paid a total of \$19.9 million and \$20.2 million in dividends during 2013 and 2014, respectively.
+We announced a total of \$36.5 million and \$28.4 million in dividends during 2015 and 2016, respectively.
+On November 2, 2015 and October 24, 2016, our Board of Directors, instead of declaring a quarterly dividend, declared an annual dividend payable in four quarterly installments.
 Future dividends, if any, on our outstanding ADSs and ordinary shares will be declared by and subject to the discretion of our board of directors.
 If our board of directors decides to distribute dividends, the form, frequency and amount of such dividends will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors our board of directors may deem relevant.
 Any future dividend we declare will be paid to the holders of ADSs, subject to the terms of the deposit agreement, to the same extent as holders of our ordinary shares, to the extent permitted by applicable laws and regulations, less the fees and expenses payable under the deposit agreement.
 Any dividend we declare will be distributed by the depositary bank to the holders of our ADSs.
 Cash dividends on our ordinary shares, if any, will be paid in U.S. dollars.

-Significant Changes.
+Significant Changes